-Can you imagine life without Facebook, Twitter or Instagram?
+Can you imagine life without Facebook, Instagram or Snapchat?
 You know, those places where you find out all the stuff that your friends do every day?

 Amazingly, if you'd been a teen pre-2004, when Facebook started, you wouldn't have known the meaning of 'social networks'.
-Thirty years ago people kept in touch by phone.
+Thirty years ago, people kept in touch by phone.

-Texting, Tweeting with Twitter, making a SkypeTM video call and emailing didn't exist or weren't widely used.
-But today things are different and Facebook has become the world's favourite way to keep in touch with colleagues, catch up with friends and family or track down people you have lost touch with.
+Texting, Tweeting with Twitter (now X), making a WhatsApp video call, instant messaging with Snapchat and emailing didn't exist or weren't widely used.
+But today, things are different and Facebook has become the world's most popular way to keep in touch with colleagues, catch up with friends and family or track down people you have lost touch with.
 But is its popularity making it uncool?

 Facebook began life at Harvard University and was initially only open to students.
 Mark Zuckerberg, who started the platform, wanted Facebook to make the world more open and connected.
-He hadn't planned on it being a successful company.
-Interestingly, it is now more popular with older and professional users than students.
-So, does that mean it's uncool for teens?
+He hadn't planned on it being